avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Reading
-* Do you often read?
-* What is your favourite kind of book to read?
-* Do you often read newspapers?
-* Do you have any e-books?
-* What books did you read as a child?
-* Do you think it is important to encourage children to read?
 ## Shopping
 * Do you like shopping?
 * What’s your favourite shop?